ZackZhouHB/zack-gitops-project/zack_blog/_posts/2024-04-04-Redhat-idm.markdown

 - Azure AD / Local AD: Users are created in the Azure Active Directory or local Active Directory.

-- Synchronization to RedHat IdM: The users are synchronized from AD to RedHat IdM using the one-way trust established between AD and IdM.
+- Synchronization to RedHat IdM: The users are synchronized from AD to RedHat IdM using the two-way trust established between AD and IdM.

 Access Request: